asana: warrior 3 pose

 2. Keep the toes soft, i.e. do not lift them or press them against the ground, as it is difficult to maintain even pressure from the toes on the ground and at the same time pressing the toes affects the pressure on and distribution of pressure between the balls of the foot.
 It can be helpful to spread the toes by hand before starting the pose, in particular to bend the little toe, which tends to bend significantly, outwards and turn it so that its entire underside is on the floor instead of just the lower front outside.

-3. Keep the standing leg straight by working the quadriceps a little to keep the knee joint straight.
-The less the three overlapping joints – ankle, knee and hip – wobble, the easier and smoother the stance will be.
+The less the three overlapping joints – ankle, knee joint and hip koint – wobble, the easier and smoother the stance will be.
 Furthermore, the extended knee joint gives you a much better feel for the stretch in the hamstrings, which for many people is a major limiting factor in this posture.

 4. When assuming the posture, make sure that the pelvis does not deviate.
 A backward and upward evasive movement of the hip associated with the lifted leg is often observed.
 This is generally an evasive movement in favor of less stretching in the hamstrings and the glutes.
 With the lateral shift of the center of gravity from the initial urdhva hastasana, in which it was exactly centered between the feet, to centered under the foot of the standing leg, the pelvis must move a little towards the standing leg, resulting in a slight adduction of the standing leg.
-However, this is not a fault of the posture but a physical necessity: the center of gravity plumb line must lie in a static position in the physical base of support.
+However, this is not a fault of the posture but a physical necessity: the center of gravity perpendicular must lie in a static position in the physical base of support.
 This leads to a minimally increased demand on the flexibility of the hamstrings and the monoarticular hip muscles compared to a non-adducted position of the leg, which further increases the frequently seen evasive movement of turning the pelvis away from the standing leg.

 5. When assuming the posture, it is advisable to primarily try to lift the back of the thigh of the leg to be lifted and not primarily to bring the upper body down.
 If the leg is lifted further and further backwards and upwards, the upper body cannot help but move forwards and downwards to the same extent once the extension capacityin the hip joint of the lifted leg, i.e. the stretching capacity of the iliopsoas, has been exhausted.
 In addition, this focus results in a better awareness not only of the rear leg but also of any rotation (to be prevented) and the position of the associated hip.
 With this focus, make sure that the lower back on the side of the leg to be lifted does not contract excessively; do not confuse extension of the hip joint of the leg to be lifted with a backbend in the lower back.
 It is essential that the upper body is lowered at the same speed as the leg being lifted.
 The lumbar spine in between should not leave its physiological lordosis during this process.
 It would tend to hyperlordosis if the leg lifted faster than the upper body, and it would lose its lordosis or even kyphosis if the upper body lowered too quickly in relation to the leg.
 The entire structure of the leg to be lifted and the upper body with the lumbar spine in between should be and remain stable and stretched without movement as if it were splinted.
 Apart from this, a different speed at which the leg is lifted or the upper body is lowered would lead to an undesirable displacement of the center of gravity along the midline of the foot, which is detrimental to the stability of the posture.
 This precise way of assuming the posture often leads to an unexpected increase in the work of the gluteus maximus.